jongeoand/poker-engine/README.md

 - combo-state classification
 - hand lattice mapping

 Active development is focused on the CLI layer — the interactive session, panel-based layout engine, and multi-view analysis output.
 The panel system was recently implemented and will support richer dashboards combining hand maps, summaries, transition reports, and debug views.
-Not everything is wired up yet.
+Not everything is wired up yet; there is some basic panel integration with interactive sessions, but it is not yet complete.

+Another area of active development is implementing more mapping and symbolic representations for the visual grammar of the CLI.
 ## Build

 Requires GCC with C11 support.
 No external dependencies.

 ```
 make             # build ./poker
 make test        # build ./poker_test and run tests
+make test visual # build ./poker_visual and run visual tests
 ```

 ## Usage